MSI Afterburner: How To Download And Use

 MSI Afterburner Screenshot Monitoring Tools

 The clocks on each side of this middle slider column help you visualize your GPU clock, memory clock, voltage, and temperature.
-They are useful for keeping track of your modifications.
-As it’s easier for most people to memorize information visually, this can be a great tool to help you keep an eye on things.
+They are beneficial for keeping track of your modifications.
+As it’s easier for most people to memorize information visually, this can be a superb tool to help you keep an eye on things.

 At the bottom of the window is the monitoring window, which suffers from Afterburner’s inflexibility as it can only display one graph at a time.